KazuoYanagimoto/Compass-Powered-Foundation/README.md

 Gulp
 ```

-> This will compile the Sass(by using Compass) and assemble all the necessary files to launch your web-app with localhost:8080.
+> This will compile Sass(by using Compass) and assemble all the necessary files to launch your web-app with localhost:8000.
-When you change files, the appropriate Gulp tasks will run to build new files.
+When you change files, the appropriate Gulp tasks will run automatically.

 4: To run the compiling process without watching any files, use the `build` command.